TiagoDanin/Atom-TerminalColor/README.md

-# Terminal Syntax Color for Atom
+# Atom-TerminalColor
-(Unix) Terminal Syntax Color - Package for Atom
+A auto-complet with colors for terminal(Bash) - Package for Atom

 Available on Atom! https://atom.io/packages/terminal-syntax-color